Linear congruence relations for exponents of Borcherds products: Introduction and statement of results

 The aim of this paper is to study the arithmetic of the exponents of these infinite products, which are designated Fourier coefficients of weight $1/2$ weakly holomorphic modular forms and vector-valued harmonic Maa{\ss} forms.
 As Hilbert class polynomials are irreducible in $\Z[X]$, and have the property that their splitting fields are the Hilbert class field of the corresponding imaginary quadratic field, at first glance one does not expect any relations between them.
 Indeed, Borcherds products and twisted Borcherds products with different discriminants are linearly independent.
-However, Ono \cite{Ono6} speculated that there are many congruence relations.
-In the case of Ramanujan's third order mock theta functions\footnote{A good exposition on such functions can be found in \cite{AMSBook} for instance.}, he confirmed this in \cite{Ono5} with an application to the partition function.
+However, Ono speculated in private communication that there are many congruence relations.
+In the case of Ramanujan's third order mock theta functions (see \cite{AMSBook} for example), he confirmed this in \cite{Ono5} with an application to the partition function.
 Here, we extend his work to the most general setting.
 To make this precise, we define the normalized logarithmic derivative of $\Psi_D(g;\tau)$

 where $\mathbb{D} \coloneqq q \frac{\mathrm{d}}{\mathrm{d}q} = \frac{1}{2\pi i} \frac{\mathrm{d}}{\mathrm{d}\tau}$ is a normalized holomorphic differential operator.

 Our first result establishes conditions under which these logarithmic derivatives are reductions of holomorphic modular forms.